xiix0/scam/README.md

-This is the first age that's paid much attention to the future, which is a little ironic since we may not have one.
+It has long been an axiom of mine that the little things are infinitely the most important.
-		-- Arthur Clarke
+		-- Sir Arthur Conan Doyle, "A Case of Identity"